openimis/openimis_docs/web_app_vb_user_manual.rst

 ..

 Before deleting of a policy, all contributions of the policy should be deleted.
-Before deleting a confirmation popup (:ref:`image129`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 129<image129>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image129:
 .. figure:: /img/user_manual/image24.png